Huerte/Gitomation/Inspirational_Quote.md

 ### "Actions are the seeds of fate.
 Deeds grow into destiny." - Harry S. Truman
 ### "The only thing new in the world is the history you do not know." - Harry S. Truman
 ### "It will never rain roses: when we want to have more roses, we must plant more roses." - George Eliot
+### "The best thing to hold onto in life is each other." - Audrey Hepburn